-But the consequences of failing to meet to conditions of your probation might be even more restrictive.
+But the consequences of failing to meet the conditions of your probation might be even more restrictive.
 If you violate your probation, you could face lengthy imprisonment, as well as hefty fines, community service, and rehab.

 If you have been charged with probation violation, you are in a difficult position—even if you didn’t intend to violate the conditions or you feel it was not your fault.
-To avoid imprisonment and other serious consequences, your best course of action is to hire an experienced Denver probation violation defense attorney who is intimately familiar with criminal defense law and probation statutes in Colorado.
+To avoid imprisonment and other serious consequences, your best course of action is to hire an experienced Denver probation violation lawyer who is intimately familiar with criminal defense law and probation statutes in Colorado.

-For over a decade defense attorney Kevin Cahill has worked to defend the rights of individuals charged with violating their probation.
+For over a decade, defense attorney Kevin Cahill has worked to defend the rights of individuals charged with violating their probation.
 Pulling from his years of experience and expert understanding of criminal law, Mr. Cahill can help you craft a strong defense to ensure the most merciful and beneficial outcome from your probation violation case.

 First and foremost, Colorado citizens on probation must typically agree to not break the law while they are under probation.
 If they are found breaking the law in any way while under probationary observation, they can be charged with probation violation and land themselves in jail.
 Violations can come in many forms, depending on what the court has assigned to your unique case.

 Here are some examples of common violations:

 When you violate probation, your probation officer can either let you off with a warning or require you to go to court.
 When deciding between the two consequences, an officer may take into account the severity and type of violation and past warnings.
 If he or she does decide to ask you to appear in court, your probation officer will recommend a penalty—oftentimes, this includes imprisonment.